Rugby-Australia's Slipper fit as Jones names four uncapped players to face Springboks

-JOHANNESBURG, July 6 (Reuters) - Australia co-captain James Slipper is confident he will start Saturday's Rugby Championship opener against South Africa in Pretoria as returning coach Eddie Jones named four new caps in his first Wallabies selection since 2005.
+JOHANNESBURG, July 6 (Reuters) - Australia co-captain James Slipper has been given the all clear to start Saturday’s Rugby Championship opener against South Africa in Pretoria as returning coach Eddie Jones named four new caps in his first Wallabies selection since 2005.

 Prop Slipper had been under an injury cloud after picking up a knee problem in training, prompting team officials to rush Brumbies rookie Blake Schoupp to South Africa.

-But the influential captain has been selected to lead the team in the cauldron of Loftus Versfeld, where the visitors are seeking a first win at the seventh attempt.
+But the influential captain will lead the team in the cauldron of Loftus Versfeld, where the visitors are seeking a first win at the seventh attempt.

-"It has been a challenging week, but I get to run today and make sure it is all good.
-I'm confident I will be fine," Slipper told reporters.

 Blindside flanker Tom Hooper, who can also play in the second row, will make his debut at the back of the scrum alongside co-captain Michael Hooper, while Rob Valetini is in at number eight.